-If you or a loved one is in need of marijuana rehab in Southern Maryland, call Walden today at (301) 327-2555.
+If you or a loved one is in need of marijuana rehab in Maryland, call Walden today at (301) 327-2555.
 Our compassionate team can help you take the first step towards long-lasting sobriety.

 The debate over marijuana use and legalization is often dominated by extreme viewpoints.
 In truth, neither side gives the whole store.
 Marijuana is not a wonder drug that can cure everything from nausea to cancer without causing any harm to patients.
 It’s also likely to serve as a “gateway drug” that leads users to try other substances.
 In truth, marijuana is commonly used yet responsible for fewer deaths than other drug types.
 However, 3 in 10 users may develop a use disorder.

 Many marijuana users enjoy the drug because it helps them relax and brings an accompanying sense of extreme happiness.
 While intoxicated, users may also receive more sensory stimulation, lose their sense of time, and feel hungry.
 For others who use the drug medicinally, it acts as a pain reliever or muscle relaxant.

 This wide range of effects can be traced back to how marijuana interacts with the human brain.
 Brains create many chemicals to ferry communications between neurons.
 We naturally create a type of molecules classified as endocannabinoids.
 Tetrahydrocannabinol, the active ingredient in marijuana, is close enough in structure that the brain recognizes it as a type of endocannabinoid.